-Note.- ECAR 173 and it's related documents and PANS-AIM (Doc 10066), Appendix 8, provides requirements for obstacle data determination in Areas 2 and 3. (f)Strengths of pavements: Applicable until 27 November 2024
+Note.- PANS-AIM (Doc 10066), Appendix 8, provides requirements for obstacle data determination in Areas 2 and 3.

-- (1) The bearing strength of pavement shall be determined. - (2) The bearing strength of a pavement intended for aircraft of apron (ramp) mass greater than 5700kg shall be made available using the aircraft classification number-pavement classification number (ACN-PCN) method by reporting all of the following information: - (i) The pavement classification number (PCN); - (ii) Pavement type for ACN-PCN determination; - (iii) Sub grade strength category; - (iv) Maximum allowable tire pressure category or maximum allowable tire pressure value; and - (v) Evaluation method. - Note.- If necessary, PCNs may be published to an accuracy of one-tenth of a whole number. - (3) The pavement classification number (PCN) reported shall indicate that an aircraft with an aircraft classification number (ACN) equal to or less than the reported PCN can operate on the pavement subject to any limitation on the tire pressure, or aircraft all-up mass for specified aircraft type(s). - Note.- Different PCNs may be reported if the strength of the pavement is subject to significant seasonal variation. - (4) The ACN of an aircraft shall be determined in accordance with the standard procedures associated with the ACN-PCN method. - Note: The standard procedures for determining the ACN of an aircraft are given in EAC 139-11.
-For convenience several aircraft types currently in use have been evaluated on rigid and flexible pavements founded on the four subgrade categories in .307(f)(6)(ii) below and the results tabulated in that manual. - (5) For the purposes of determining the ACN, the behavior of a pavement shall be classified as equivalent to a rigid or flexible construction. - (6) Information on pavement type for ACN-PCN determination, subgrade strength category, maximum allowable tire pressure category and evaluation method shall be reported using the codes: - (i) Pavement type for ACN-PCN determination: Code Rigid pavement R Flexible pavement F
+- (f)Strengths of pavements: Applicable until 27 November 2024 - (1) The bearing strength of pavement shall be determined. - (2) The bearing strength of a pavement intended for aircraft of apron (ramp) mass greater than 5700kg shall be made available using the aircraft classification number-pavement classification number (ACN-PCN) method by reporting all of the following information: - (i) The pavement classification number (PCN); - (ii) Pavement type for ACN-PCN determination; - (iii) Sub grade strength category; - (iv) Maximum allowable tire pressure category or maximum allowable tire pressure value; and - (v) Evaluation method. - (3) The pavement classification number (PCN) reported shall indicate that an aircraft with an aircraft classification number (ACN) equal to or less than the reported PCN can operate on the pavement subject to any limitation on the tire pressure, or aircraft all-up mass for specified aircraft type(s). - (4) The ACN of an aircraft shall be determined in accordance with the standard procedures associated with the ACN-PCN method.
+Note: The standard procedures for determining the ACN of an aircraft are given in EAC 139-11.
+For convenience several aircraft types currently in use have been evaluated on rigid and flexible pavements founded on the four subgrade categories in .307(f)(6)(ii) below and the results tabulated in that manual. - (5) For the purposes of determining the ACN, the behavior of a pavement shall be classified as equivalent to a rigid or flexible construction. - (6) Information on pavement type for ACN-PCN determination, subgrade strength category, maximum allowable tire pressure category and evaluation method shall be reported using the codes:

+(i) Pavement type for ACN-PCN determination: Code

+Rigid pavement R

+Flexible pavement F
-Note: If the actual construction is composite or nonstandard, include a note to that effect.

-(ii) Subgrade strength category:
+- Note: If the actual construction is composite or nonstandard, include a note to that effect. - (ii) Subgrade strength category: